What is a mu variant of coronavirus? | ExBulletin

 What is a mu variant of coronavirus?

-The World Health Organization listed it as a “mutant of interest” last month because of concerns that vaccines and treatments could be less effective, but more evidence is needed.
+The World Health Organization listed it as a “mutant of interest” last month because of concerns that it could reduce the effectiveness of vaccines and treatments, but more evidence is needed.

 Sources